xp44mm/Notebook/ConcurrencyCookbook/06 System.Reactive Basics.md

 Interval 6 on thread 11
 ```

-Since `Interval` is based on a timer (without a specific thread), the notifications are raised on a threadpool thread, rather than the UI thread.
+Since `Interval` is based on a timer (without a specific thread), the notifications are raised on a thread-pool thread, rather than the UI thread.
 If you need to update a UI element, you can pipe those notifications through `ObserveOn` and pass a synchronization context representing the UI thread:

 ```C#
 private void Button_Click(object sender, RoutedEventArgs e)